- The git clone usage

 Git URL protocols

-Git can use the following protocols for data transfer: Git , Secure Shell (SSH) , HTTP and Local.
-It should be noted that all these protocols require Git to be installed and working on the server except for HTTP protocols.
+Git can use the following protocols for data transfer: Git , Secure Shell (SSH) , HTTPS and Local.
+It should be noted that all these protocols require Git to be installed and working on the server except for HTTPS protocols.

 The Git protocol is unique to Git.
 It is a special daemon that runs on port (9418) providing a service similar to SSH but without any authentication.